auth0/Lock.swift/README.md

 [![Lock.png](http://blog.auth0.com.s3.amazonaws.com/Lock-Widget-Screenshot.png)](https://auth0.com)

-> By default all social authentication will be done using Safari, if you want native integration please check this [wiki page](https://github.com/auth0/Lock.iOS-OSX/wiki/Native-Social-Authentication).
+> By default all social authentication will be done using Safari, if you want native integration please check this [docs page](https://auth0.com/docs/libraries/lock-ios/native-social-authentication).

 Also you can check our [Swift](https://github.com/auth0/Lock.iOS-OSX/tree/master/Examples/basic-sample-swift) and [Objective-C](https://github.com/auth0/Lock.iOS-OSX/tree/master/Examples/basic-sample) example apps.
 For more information on how to use **Lock** with Swift please check [this guide](https://github.com/auth0/Lock.iOS-OSX/wiki/Lock-&-Swift)